peterirlam/peterirlam/README.md

 ### "Have you tried initiating the power supply to the hard drive & engaging the mainframe protocol?" 😂

 Hello 😃.
-I work for Citizens Advice Lancashire West as a front end developer and general IT support.
+I work for Citizens Advice Lancashire West as a front end developer and general IT support manager.

 My goal is to become a senior full stack & React developer.